rgb-immunology/rgb-immunology.github.io/_pages/team.md

 ---
 layout: default
 title: Team
+permalink: /about/
-description: This is just another page
+# description: This is just another page
 ---